 Without OCR, what's called “scanned text” (as opposed to, say, a Word document) looks about as meaningful to your computer as does a dinner menu to an infant.
 Without the ability to recognize characters like letters and numbers in a visual way – as our eyes and brains do – a computer sees scanned text as an image, no different from a photograph of a flock of birds silhouetted against a pale sky.

 In the dawn of the 1950s, a cryptanalyst at what eventually became the National Security Agency (NSA) anticipated this problem.
-Becoming the inventor of one of the first OCR machines, David H. Shepard's “Gismo” could read documents produced on a typewriter and joined other early OCR machines to influence the development of standardized fonts, credit card readers, and even technology to aid the blind in reading.
+As the inventor of one of the first OCR machines, David H. Shepard created “Gismo," which could read documents produced on a typewriter and joined other early OCR machines to influence the development of standardized fonts, credit card readers, and even technology to aid the blind in reading.

 Now, of course, OCR is crucial in any software designed to archive, search, and monitor documents from old newspapers to contracts.